argoproj/argo-rollouts/README.md

         * Set the active service's selector to the new replica set
 1. Scale down the old replica set that previously received traffic from the active service.

-The rollout-controller will continuously run through these steps for any rollout resources.
+The argo-rollouts will continuously run through these steps for any rollout resources.

 ### Canary